tortoise/tortoise-orm/docs/models.rst

     somemodel.tournament_id=the_tournament.pk

-Querying a relationship is typicall done by appending a double underscore, and then the foreign object's field.
+Querying a relationship is typically done by appending a double underscore, and then the foreign object's field.
 Then a normal query attr can be appended.
 This can be chained if the next key is also a foreign object:

     :samp:`{FKNAME}__{FOREIGNFIELD}__gt=3`